 - Place fillet on a large sheet of foil that has been sprayed with non stick spray.

 - Rub the mixture on top of the filets.
 Distribute evenly between each filet.

-- Place the butter tabs evenly on top of the filet.
+- Place the butter tabs evenly on top of the filets.

-- Slice the lemon and the orange into 1/4 inch slices.
+- Slice the lemon, orange, and grapefruit into ¼ inch slices.
 Cover the surface of the filet with the slices.

 - Seal the foil pack and marinate at room temperature for 45 minutes.